Submitty/submitty.github.io/_docs/developer/google_summer_of_code.md

 [Google Summer of Code](https://summerofcode.withgoogle.com/) and to work with talented students from several different countries.
 We have applied and hope to be selected for Google Summer of Code (GSoC) 2022!
-Please read the student's project reports from previous summers linked below:
+Please read the student project reports from previous summers linked below: